 The Undergraduate Academic Adminstrator is Nicole Paschal.

-All 21E/S Majors are required to take the following classes:
+All 21E/S Majors are required to take the following class:

 All 21E/S Majors are required to take 12 units of the following:

 Students will also select seven elective subjects in consultation with the Major Advisor.